Aakris/13ElkStackProject/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

-Load balancing ensures that the application will be highly available, in addition to restricting _____ to the network.
+Load balancing ensures that the application will be highly available, in addition to restricting DDOS attacks to the network.
 - Load balancers are important because they increase the amount of space for concurrent users and makes the application more reliable.
-If one were to fail it would shift the traffic onto another server instead of going down completely.
+If one were to fail or be attacked it would shift the traffic onto another server instead of going down completely.
- What is the advantage of a jump box?_
+- Jump box is important for this setup because it acts as a place for admins to connect to first before doing anything administrative or anything important.
+It also acts as a barrier if there was a situation where we needed to connect to other servers.

-Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _____ and system _____.
+Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the data and system logs.
-- _TODO: What does Filebeat watch for?_
+- Filebeat is used to monitor and collect whatever data you want and send it to either Elasticsearch or Logstash, whichever you prefer.
 - _TODO: What does Metricbeat record?_

 The configuration details of each machine may be found below.